 [Regulation 9 amended in Gazette 29 Apr 2005 p.
 1773.]

-10. Scale of costs for section 24
+10. Scale of costs for section 24 of the Act

-Where a competent court awards costs under section 24 of the Act it shall do so, so far as the circumstances will allow, on the basis of any relevant legal costs determination within the meaning of the Legal Practice Act 2003.
+Where a competent court awards costs under section 24 of the Act it shall do so, so far as the circumstances will allow, on the basis of any relevant legal costs determination within the meaning of the Legal Practice Act 2003 4.